 Busch first appeared at Race Of Champions in Barbados in 2014 where he and Ryan Hunter-Reay represented Team USA in the ROC Nations Cup.
-ROC Miami sees Busch partner younger brother and fellow NASCAR title winner Kyle at Team USA NASCAR in the ROC Nations Cup, as well as chasing individual glory in the Race Of Champions itself.
+ROC Miami saw Busch partner younger brother and fellow NASCAR title winner Kyle at Team USA NASCAR in the ROC Nations Cup, in which they finished second behind Team Germany's Sebastian Vettel, as well as chasing individual glory in the Race Of Champions.

 2004 NASCAR Sprint Cup Champion